Functional Adaptive Double-Sparsity Estimator for Functional Linear Regression Model with Multiple Functional Covariates: Asymptotic Properties

 \section{Asymptotic Properties}

+We study the asymptotic properties of our proposed estimators in the fixed dimensional models, where the number of functional covariates does not depend on the sample size.
 Under some regularity conditions, we show that the proposed estimator converges to the true coefficient function in a bounded rate.
-As with other lasso-like problems, the FDoS estimator fails to satisfy the oracle property unless with appropriate adaptive penalization.
-Therefore, it can be shown that the FadDoS estimator fulfills the property under mild conditions of an initial estimator.
+As established in prior work (\citet{zou, nardi, poignard}), lasso-type estimators including group lasso and sparse group lasso cannot achieve the oracle property without appropriate adaptive penalization.
+Our theoretical analysis confirms that the FDoS estimator follows the same results and shows that only the FadDoS estimator fulfills the oracle property under mild conditions requiring an initial estimator.
 To demonstrate the asymptotic behaviors, the following assumptions are required:

-{(A.1)} $||X||_{2} = (\int_{\mathcal{T}}X^{2}(t)dt)^{1/2} \leq c_{1} < \infty$ almost surely for some constant $c_{1}$.
+{(A.1)} $||X||_{2} \leq c_{1} < \infty$ almost surely for some constant $c_{1}$.